Beginner’s Guide to YouTube Marketing for Businesses

 - Watch time: The more significant the watch time, the higher you will rank.

 - Thumbnail image: Your thumbnail is what the user sees before clicking on your video — make sure it’s a good one!
-Create a custom thumbnail versus settling for a clip from the video.
+Create an interesting and custom thumbnail versus settling for a clip from the video.

 - Engagement: Your engagement includes likes and dislikes, as well as comments and shares!